neha702/EasyMeet/README.md

 1) Clone the repo by git clone https://github.com/neha702/EasyMeet.git.

-2) Type cd Easymeet in terminal.
+2) Type cd <name to which repo is cloned> in terminal.

 3) Type cd Client.